Limits

 infinite limits 2

 Notice that the value we have obtained is a small negative number.
-If we try to substitute a value that is much closer to 0, we will surely obtain a much smaller negative number.
-Then, we can state that as x approaches 0 from the left, the value of f(x) becomes smaller and smaller without bounds.
+If we try substituting a value much closer to 0, we will surely obtain a much smaller negative number.
+Then, we can state that as x approaches 0 from the left, the f(x) value becomes smaller without bounds.

 Meanwhile, for the right of 0, if we use 0.001 (the symbol “+” above 0 in the limit below indicates that we are using a value of x on the right of 0).